Cindytb/Acoustic-Raytracing/README.md

 Linux), and the OptiX 7 SDK (including CUDA 10.1 and NVIDIA driver recent enough to support OptiX).

+## Project Documentation & Diagrams

+Here is a pdf of a UML diagram for the [sound objects](docs/SoundItems.pdf).
+Here is another UML of the [Optix-specific classes](docs/OptixClasses.pdf).
+Lastly, here is a high level diagram of the [program flow](docs/ProgramFlow.pdf)

 ## Dependencies

 - a compiler